robbyorsag/pands-problem-set/README.md

 using the "else" function, it is determined which number is a prime and is printed on the screen

-# Solution to problemm 6
+# Solution to problem 6

 First the user inputs a string
 Then, the string is split up and made a list using a .split() function.